-Misconception #1: Condo rules are taxing to follow
+Misconception #1: Renting rules are hard to follow

 Misconception #4: Condo living is limited to staying inside your unit